nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   </div>
   <br>

-**2.** Provide better error messages for commands.<br>
+**2.** Provide better success messages for edit commands.<br>
-Currently, some commands shows ambiguous success or error messages to the user.<br>
+Currently, the edit commands shows ambiguous success or error messages to the user.<br>
-For example some command return a success message of `Edited task: task`.
+For example editing a task return the success message, `Edited task: task`.
 We suggest a clearer and more comprehensive message such as `Edited task: <TASK DATA>` where `<TASK DATA>` represents the edited data.<br>
 Specifically, `Edited task: Buy eggs; Deadline:01 January 2023; Status: Not Done`.

+Proposed implementation:
+Currently, all the EditXYZCommand extends from the EditItemCommand and uses the success message format (`Edited %s: %1$s`) defined in EditItemCommand class.
+When an edit command is executed successfully, we generate the success message by replacing `%s` with the item type and `%1$s` with the string representation of the edited item object.
+We plan to change the format of the success message (by replacing `%1$s` to `%s`) to print out the entire string of <TASK DATA> instead of only printing out the first word which is the item name.

 **3.** Fix error messages for commands.<br>
 Currently, some commands have an issue with their error message.<br>